BryanMorfe/VirtualTourist/README.md

 Every required iOS projects has a number of [features](#features) that are *required* to for the project to be valid.
 Those features are shown below in [required features](#required-features).
 However, the student is free to add any additioinal features that could enhance the app and make it stand out.
 Those are under [extra features](#extra-features).

 Apart from the features, these apps *require* certain technology to be used to conform to the requirements.
-These technologies are listed in the [technology(#technology) section, more specifically in the [required technology](#required-technology) section.
+These technologies are listed in the [technology](#technology) section, more specifically in the [required technology](#required-technology) section.
 The student is free to use any additional frameworks / libraries or technology to satisfy any of the desired features, these are listed under [extra technology](#extra-technology).

 This readme also includes a [design analysis](#design-analysis) section that tells the reader about the thought process behind the app, including the decision making on the technologies used, features added, located in the [abstract](#abstract), to the more deep decisions about algorithms and code decisions, divided into [Model](#model), [View](#view), and [Controller](#controller).